 If you need help with day-to-day tasks at home, your local council may be able to help you pay for care.
-If you're eligible for help, your council will provide you with a personal budget to pay for this extra support as part of a wider care plan.
+If you're eligible for help, your council will provide you with a personal budget to pay for this support.
+You can manage this money in ways that suit you.

 What is a personal budget?

-A personal budget is provided by the council if they decide you are eligible for help.
+A personal budget is provided by the council if they decide you are eligible for help following your care needs assessment and financial assessment.
 It gives you an amount of money to spend based on how much it will cost in your local area to arrange the care and support you need.

 How are personal budgets calculated?

-The amount of money in your personal budget is worked out by the local authority based on:
+The amount of money in your personal budget is worked out by the local council based on:

 - a financial assessment known as a means-test, which looks at your income, savings and other capital assets.

-The amount of money in your personal budget can be changed in future if your needs change.
+Your personal budget amount can be changed in future if your needs change.